 - a.
 Evidence of ability to fund upfront costs while waiting for reimbursement provided.
 Demonstrated financial strength to sustain project beyond grant term. - b.
 Described and quantified sources and amount of local, state, and federal funds, loans, other grants, and all other funding necessary to complete the proposed project (if applicable). - c.
 Described and quantified expenditures already incurred to initiate work on project, such as engineering, site preparation, infrastructure, utility hookups, permitting, and environmental review. - d.
 Provided a complete Budget Worksheet addressing issues including, but not limited to: - 1.
 Itemized costs consistent with the Work Plan. - 2.
-Back-up documentation including quotes, estimates, and equipment details in support of budget costs. - 3.
-Overall budget well justified and consistent with Work Plan. - e.
+Back-up documentation including quotes, estimates, and equipment details in support of budget costs.

+- 3. Overall budget well justified and consistent with Work Plan. - 4.
+Clearly divided the costs related to the digester and the activities directly related to the digester/biogas conditioning portion from the manure management related activities. - e.
 Provided a clear accounting of all costs associated with all activities necessary to complete the project.
+Costs appeared reasonable and allowable.

-ESTIMATED GREENHOUSE GAS EMISSIONS REDUCTION 35 a.
-Described the proposed project and explained how it will result in reduction of metric tonnes of Greenhouse Gas (GHG) emissions annually compared to existing practices for the dairy. b.
-Completed the DDRDP Benefits Calculator Tool template.
-Proper justification for all assumptions made in the calculation process provided.
-Applicants reported GHG emission reduction results (in MTCO2e) as: a.
-Total project emission reductions over 10 years; b.
-GHG reduction per unit of energy-corrected milk (ECM) produced by the dairy operation over 10 years; c.
-GHG reduction per dollar of DDRDP grant money requested over 10 years; Applications will be competitively evaluated on their projected emissions reductions.
-10 PROJECT READINESS 10 l - The permit template is complete.
+ESTIMATED GREENHOUSE GAS EMISSIONS REDUCTION

+- a.
+Described the proposed project and explained how it will result in reduction of metric tonnes of Greenhouse Gas (GHG) emissions annually compared to existing practices for the dairy. - b.
+Provided the detailed explanation and documentation of the vehicle used for transporting the biogas by trucking (virtual pipeline), and how it can impact the GHG emission calculations. - c.
+Provided the fuel type, model year, horsepower, and annual average operation (hrs/year) and miles for the agricultural tractors and construction equipment to be used during the project term. - d.
+Completed the DDRDP Benefits Calculator Tool template accurately.
+Proper justification for all assumptions made in the calculation process provided. - e.
+For past AMMP projects, clearly described and documented that the AMMP project has been successfully implemented.
+Completed the DDRDP Benefits Calculator Tool and the baseline reflected the implemented AMMP project.

+Applicants reported GHG emission reduction results (in MTCO2e) as:

+- a.
+Total project emission reductions over 10 years; - b.
+GHG reduction per unit of energy-corrected milk (ECM) produced by the dairy operation over 10 years; - c.
+GHG reduction per dollar of DDRDP grant money requested over 10 years;

+Applications will be competitively evaluated on their projected emissions reductions.

+PROJECT READINESS

+The permit template is complete.
 Copies of permits obtained attached.
 CEQA: Notice of Determination (NOD) submitted.

-CEQA: Notice of Determination (NOD) submitted.
-Projects will be competitively evaluated with regards to how far along CEQA: Notice of Determination (NOD) submitted.
-Projects will be competitively evaluated with regards to how far along CEQA: Notice of Determination (NOD) submitted.
-Projects will be competitively evaluated with regards to how far along
+Projects will be competitively evaluated with regards to how far along they are in their permitting process.

+ENVIRONMENTAL PERFORMANCE